What Is Cookie Consent in Canada?

 - Are easy to customize and brand

+Not recommended.
 Building your own cookie banner requires:

 - Deep knowledge of Canadian privacy laws